athenasbane/NeoKey_two_key_ardunino/README.md

 ### Skills

-This project requires soldering experience, at least, I can't find the parts used that come pre-soldering.
+This project requires soldering experience, at least, I can't find the parts used that come pre-soldered.

 ## What you need: